Replenishment for the Luxury Restaurant Guide

-Putting users at the heart of the process, we helped uncover their journeys, simplify complex systems, and deliver measurable improvement for customers and administrators alike.
-All supported by a clean new brand with impactful photography and design
+Putting users at the heart of the process, we helped to uncover their journeys, simplify crowded systems and deliver measurable improvement for customers and administrators alike, all supported by a clean, elegant brand with impactful photography and design.

 Starting with strategy

-Initially, we worked with The Luxury Restaurant Guide team to develop a new digital strategy.
+Initially, we worked with the LRG team to develop a new digital strategy.
 After several discovery sessions, planning sprints and workshops, we could chart a path to digital transformation – and a future-proofed new infrastructure.
 We also clarified clear project goals, touching on user experience, design, systems architecture and more.

 Auditing a confusing mix of ingredients

-One of the biggest challenges we identified was the sheer volume of different systems being used day-to-day.
+One of the biggest challenges we identified was the number of systems being used day-to-day.
 As part of our audit, we identified:

-- Salesforce to store customer and sales data
+- Salesforce to store customer and sales data; and

 - SagePay for payment processing